 “It’s simple enough to be accessible, but complicated enough to allow for meaningful work — my absolute favorite resource to recommend to a beginner in deep learning, in particular those who want to work with Python,” Eddy said.
 “Having a guided approach is extremely helpful.”

-This 2017 cache of IMDB reviews, which includes 25,000 reviews for testing and 25,000 more for training, remains a popular tool for sharpening sentiment analysis skills.
+The Large Movie Review Dataset, a 2017 cache of IMDB reviews, includes 25,000 reviews for testing and 25,000 more for training, remaining as a popular tool for sharpening sentiment analysis skills.

 As Towards Data Science noted in a spotlight, be prepared to do a fair amount of cleaning and vectorization before building and training your classifier.
 But the effort should pay off.